In a battle of entertainment venues, the only true winner is those of us who wish to be, well, “‘tained”.

 There’s also a chance for families to Walk the Red Carpet and get a feel for what it’s like to be the focus of the paparazzi.

-In what is the museum’s most “educational” but also kind of creepy exhibit there’s a deep dive into the crimes of the previous century with emphasis on tabloid fare like OJ Simpson, JonBenet Ramsey, Laci Peterson and more.
+In what is the museum’s most “educational” but also kind of creepy exhibit there’s a deep dive into the crimes of the previous century.
+Included is tabloid fare like OJ Simpson, JonBenet Ramsey, Laci Peterson and more.

 What is there to do at WonderWorks?
 How does it compare?